How to Humanize your Brand through Video and Social Media

 In addition to their effective use of humor, the ads attach a face to the product.
 People who watch the videos will be able to picture the friendly, funny person behind the brand every time they hear it mentioned.

 It doesn’t fit the traditional mold of an advertisement, though it does feature the actual product.
 It spends more time helping the viewer connect with the people who were there from the start.
-It’s a clever way of connecting to a consumer on several simultaneous levels, primarily because the video is well produced and allows someone to forget for a moment that he or she is ultimately being sold a product.
-A customer won’t feel exploited if the experience of connecting to a company feels authentic, like the brand values their consumer base because it’s a connection through more than just the product.
+It’s a clever way of connecting to a consumer on several levels.
+Because the video is well-produced and driven by an engaging narrative, it allows the audience to forget that they are ultimately being sold a product.
+A customer won’t feel exploited if the experience of connecting to a company feels authentic.

 A company’s video doesn’t have to be selling anything.
 Leave it to video hosting company Wistia to create an engaging video asking their users to fill out a survey.